-The Company is exposed to insurance risk on its transmission and distribution assets.
-These assets are not covered by external insurance.
-To manage this risk, the Company has established a "Self-insurance fund" (see Note 31).
-In 2017, the company used all their self-insurance fund to aid in the recovery and restoration of electricity to the island as a result of the passage of Hurricane Irma.
+These transmission and distribution assets are covered by an external insurance company (The Caribbean Catastrophe Risk Insurance Facility (CCRIF)) (Note 32 (VI).
+Previously the company was self-insured, but this was exhausted in 2017 as the company used all their self-insurance fund to aid in the recovery and restoration of electricity to the island as a result of the passage of Hurricane Irma.